 Here are a few possibilities if you want to suit a dietary requirement or change up the flavors.

-- To make it dairy-free, use cashew sour cream in place of the regular sour cream.
+- To make it dairy-free, use cashew sour cream instead of regular sour cream.

 - Use a vegan mayo and cashew sour cream to make it vegan.